opentox/opentox.github.com/_posts/2012-08-09-install-opentox-development-environment.md

     [otstart|otcheck|otreload|otkill] [all|algorithm|compound|dataset|feature|
     model|task|validation|4store]

-`otconfig` is the only command not taking an argument, it sets the environment variables for all services.
+`otconfig` is the only command not taking an argument.
+It sets the environment variables for all services.

 Start all services and the 4store backend with: